malevolenttshrine/malevolenttshrine/README.md

 - potentially dark themes or humor in my skins or names , will stop if asked to .
 - i fruequent both 18+ and safe server , feel free to say hello ^.^
 - Path of Titans player >:F
-- hxh , devilman ova&crybaby , banana fish , small bit of mha & jjk.
+- hxh , devilman ova&crybaby , jjk , banana fish , small bit of mha .
 - big fan of religious stuff ^-^
 - first date idea : ur much stronger and bigger than me but u let me beat u up ^.^